meza/-/README.md

 Now if you don't know why that's hilarious, it's because that exact command means _"Change to the previous directory you were in"_

-There I was chuckling baout how GitHub trolled me.
+There I was chuckling about how GitHub trolled me.

 # What now?